History of Tel Aviv in Timeline

 In the early 1980s, 13 embassies in Jerusalem moved to Tel Aviv as part of the UN's measures responding to Israel's 1980 Jerusalem Law.

-By 1981, Tel Aviv had entered not just natural population decline, but an absolute population decline as well.
+By 1981, Tel Aviv had entered an absolute population decline.

-1983: Dizengoff Center, Israel's first shopping mall, was completed
+In 1983, the Dizengoff Center, Israel's first shopping mall, was completed.

-1983: Average age of residents and population over 65
+1983: Average age of residents and population over age 65

 1987: Construction of Marganit Tower

-By 1989, Tel Aviv had acquired the nickname "Nonstop City", reflecting its vibrant nightlife and 24/7 culture.
+In 1989, the Suzanne Dellal Center for Dance and Theater opened, and Tel Aviv acquired the nickname "Nonstop City" reflecting its vibrant nightlife.

-In 1991, during the Gulf War, Tel Aviv was attacked by Scud missiles from Iraq, resulting in deaths, injuries, property damage, and widespread fear of chemical weapons.
+In 1991, during the Gulf War, Tel Aviv was attacked by Scud missiles from Iraq, resulting in casualties, injuries, and property damage.
+Gas masks were issued due to fears of chemical weapons.

-1992: Yael Arad wins silver medal in the Olympic Games
+1992: Yael Arad won silver medal in Olympic Games

-In 1992, Yael Arad, an athlete in Maccabi's judo club, won a silver medal at the Olympic Games.
+Yael Arad, an athlete in Maccabi's judo club, won a silver medal in the 1992 Olympic Games.

-1993: Tel Aviv was categorized as a world city
+1993: Tel Aviv categorized as a world city

 In 1993, Tel Aviv was categorized as a world city.